 Texas Open Container Laws

-The offense is described in Section 49.031 of the Texas Penal Code:
+An Open Container violation is described in Section 49.031 of the Texas Penal Code:

 (b) A person commits an offense if the person knowingly possesses an open container in a passenger area of a motor vehicle that is located on a public highway, regardless of whether the vehicle is being operated or is stopped or parked.
 Possession by a person of one or more open containers in a single criminal episode is a single offense.